StevenWhitaker/CodeBlog/tutorials/least_squares/gd.md

 (or a minimizer, if there is more than one) of $f$.

+## Visualization
+Put a gif here of minimizing a 1D quadratic function.

 # GD for (Regularized) Least Squares
 Explain why use GD when one could use pseudoinverse.